Calosoma (Callisthenes) elegans (Kirsh, 1859)

 Calosoma (Callisthenes) rostislavi Kabak, 2016: 798

 Length 17-21 mm.
-Basing on the original, description C. declivis (Dohrn, 1884: 405) has been longtime errounously identified with the population of the Ili river that Semenov (1906: 262) later described as C. rostislavi.
+Basing on the original description (Dohrn, 1884: 405) , C. declivis has been longtime errounously identified with the population of the Ili river that Semenov (1906: 262) later described as C. rostislavi.

-C. elegans rostislavi has relatively voluminous head and a broad wrinkled pronotum with elevated lateral margin, it is further well characterized by the elytral sculpture of a regular scheme of triploid type, with flat intervals separated by fine puncturated striae, the primary dimples being almost indistinguishable.
-Unlike C. elegans subtilestriatum, to which it superficially resembles, the elytra of C. elegans rostislavi are slightly more oval in shape and more elongated and with a less showy sloping in the apical part.
-The surface of the upper body is dark with faint metallic reflections.
+C. elegans rostislavi, in our sense, has relatively voluminous head and a broad wrinkled pronotum with elevated lateral margin, The elytra are oval in shape and more or less elongated and with a showy sloping in the apical part.
+The elytral sculpture is characterized by a regular scheme of triploid type, with flat or slightly raised intervals separated by fine puncturated striae, the primary dimples being almost indistinguishable.
+The surface of the upper body is dark with metallic reflections on the borders or, rarely, on the entire surface.

 Examined specimens and literature’s data